Why are branding campaigns often difficult to track?

 Branding campaigns are marketing campaigns designed to continuously educate an audience about the value of a brand or product.
 The idea is that, after seeing the brand so many times, when it’s time to make a purchasing decision, you’d end up going with the brand that you know or recognize.

 Essentially, branding campaign strategies are not supposed to be short-term wins.
 While this is true, it’s also difficult to attribute marketing dollars to campaigns that you can’t immediately track.
 Still, at the same time, you can’t diminish the value of a brand gaining recognition in the marketplace.
-Brand awareness is a critical component of growing any business to scale.
+Therefore, brand awareness is a critical component of growing any business to scale.

 There are five main aspects of a branding campaign strategy: